U.S. retail CEOs expect M&A activity to drive bullish growth

 True Value is optimizing its inventory levels and replenishment efforts with a new demand forecasting solution.

-True Value, a co-op of independent hardware store retailers, built its reputation on learning how to anticipate customer demand.
+True Value, a Chicago-based distributor of hardware, built its reputation on learning how to anticipate customer demand.
 But when the company needed a more accurate way of replenishing inventory based on actual customer buying trends, particularly for highly variable categories like seasonal, weather dependent and novelty items, True Value embarked on a strategy to revamp its demand planning and replenishment processes.

 By adding JDA Demand, True Value gained a single, accurate, enterprise-wide view of customer demand.
 More granular forecasting capabilities drill down to the hourly and item levels, driving more dynamic and variable demand categories.
 Previous systems would miss trend changes and the opportunity to adjust demand forecasts.